 LingoTek | The Translation Network for Magento

 LingoTek is a cloud-based translation technology that utilizes CAT tools to facilitate language translation.
-This extension gives you the ability to translate your e-commerce site easily in many different languages.
-You can learn more about LingoTek here.
+This extension gives you the ability to translate your e-commerce site easily into many different languages.

 Store Switcher by Mageplaza for Magento